tong-ece-cmu/Unnamed-Simulator/README.md

 # Tasks

+## Create a SystemC model for our little architecture

+To run the SystemC example code on windows, need to set SYSTEMCHOME macro in visual studio.
+It was mentioned in one of the readme file and I found how to do it here: https://docs.microsoft.com/en-us/cpp/build/working-with-project-properties?view=msvc-160#:~:text=%20To%20create%20a%20user-defined%20macro%20%201,select%20the%20Set%20this%20macro%20as...%20More%20

 ## Create TCL script for automating simulation run and output checking
 TCL command documentation local copy with the name: ug835-vivado-tcl-commands.pdf